MahmuedAlardawi/CPU-Scheduling-Using-Round-Robin/README.md

-# CPU-Scheduling-Using-Round-Robin - Project Overview
+# CPU Scheduling Using Round Robin - Project Overview

 Introduction
 This project aims to design and implement a program that simulates CPU scheduling.
 It manages an input stream describing arriving jobs, their requirements, and actions, ensuring jobs are processed based on their priorities and system capabilities.